New Talk Show Starring Harry Connick, Jr. Celebrates Life

 Not only is Harry an excellent musician and entertainer; but he is humble, real and honest.
 His love and care for others is contagious, along with his cheerful and joyful spirit.

 Harry has performed on stage, on TV and in movies (most notably in the Moveiguide® Award winning “Dolphin Tale” movies, “My Dog Skip,” “The Iron Giant,” “Independence Day,” and “Memphis Belle”).

 Harry also performed at the 2015 papal mass of Pope Francis at Madison Square Gardens as well as at Pope Benedict XVI’s Yankee Stadium mass in 2008.
 He has also performed at major sporting events.

 In addition to his myriad performances, Harry has been involved in many charitable endeavors, especially in helping New Orleans rebuild after the devastation of Hurricane Katrina.
 He and friend Branford Marsalis developed the “Musicians’ Village,” a community in the Upper Ninth Ward of New Orleans.
 It provides homes for Katrina-displaced musicians.
 Its focal point, the Ellis Marsalis Center for Music, is a teaching facility for children, with a performance hall and recording studio for musicians.
 It’s also a gathering place for the community.
-Harry’s contributions to the post-Katrina effort have been acknowledged by the following: Redbook’s Strength and Spirit Award, an honorary degree from Tulane University, the 2010 National Building Museum honor, and the 2012 Jefferson Award for Public Service.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Harry’s contributions to the post-Katrina effort have been acknowledged by the following: Redbook’s Strength and Spirit Award, an honorary degree from Tulane University, the 2010 National Building Museum honor, and the 2012 Jefferson Award for Public Service.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!